 But now the components of specific paintings in progress reside as files.
 The problem is naturally separated into parts- theory-ready.

 This statement had no master statement.
 I didn't designate the above last two paragraphs with successive symbols, consider the end of one and possible means of the other in writing this summarizing paragraph.
-I examined this strategic 'impossibility' this past 'Summer of Insight'.
+I examined this strategic 'impossibility' this past summer of 2013.